Can I Hire Children as Employees?

 Pay and Benefits for Children

-- You must withhold FICA taxes (Social Security/Medicare) from minors and pay your employer share of these taxes, the same as for other employees.
+- You must withhold federal (and state) income taxes and FICA taxes (Social Security/Medicare) from minors and pay your employer share of these taxes, the same as for other employees.

 - You must pay overtime after 40 hours of work in a week, with the same regulations as for other employees.

 - If the minor employee qualifies for any benefits, you must provide and pay for these benefits in the same manner as other employees.